-A team is considered to have Trailered if for any reason their solar car failed to successfully complete a Base Leg or a Loop and as a result had to be transported on a trailer.
+A team is considered to have Trailered if for any reason their solar car failed to successfully complete a Base Leg or a Loop.

 12.28.A Pushing

 Should it become necessary to load the solar car onto a trailer for transport, it may be pushed onto the trailer.